Mokpo: Facilities for sports and cultural entertainment

 Yudal Stadium is located next to the 100 Year Memorial Avenue.
 The stadium consists of ballpark and an eight lane track.
 Behind the stadium, local groups are able to use public tennis courts.
 The ground floor of the stadium houses committees of diverse sports.

 The city has attracted many athletes to train in the area during the winter, due to sunny and warm weather, and numerous accommodations.
 The city has been very successful in reaching agreements with 127 teams, totaling almost 6,000 athletes, who trained during the winter in 2004.
 Since 2005, the focus has been on track and field sports to boost the number of visiting athletes.

 Recreational parks are located sparsely around Yudal mountain, while the city is in the process of constructing an additional park in the Samhakdo area.

 The Mokpo Cultural Complex is located along the shore near Gatbawi, consisting of two buildings, one for performance and the other for exhibition.
 However, the complex is limited by its seating capacity: a maximum of 700 people for the two-story building.

 The Mokpo Civil Culture & Sports Center was built in 2003 to meet the needs of the increasing population in the downtown area.
 However, the operating fees have proven a burden to the province.
 It consists of three halls, with a capacity of more than 1,200 people.

 There are two libraries in Mokpo.
 The Civil Library of Mokpo opened in 1974 at the old consulate of Japan.
 In 1989, it moved closer to Yudal stadium, and consists of 4 stories, with 1,636 seats.
 The library is home to over 360,000 books, as well as having internet-access research rooms.
 The Public Library of Mokpo is located near North Harbor.
 It began as part of the Mokpo Educational Institute, but has since gained independence.

+Tourism

+Gatbawi is a natural Sandstone and Tafoni formation found on the shore of Mokpo's east harbor, near the mouth of the Yeongsan River.